 If you were a Miami Heat fan before the big three united, you would certainly appreciate this exciting moment.

-Tags: Career Carmelo Anthony Championships Chris Paul Closer Clutch Crunch Time Dwyane Wade Featured Finisher Hall Of Fame Player John Paxon Kobe Bryant Lebron James May 2012 Playoffs Miami Heat Michael Jordan Popular Postseason Regular Season Rings Robert Horry Shaq Steve Kerr Steve Nash
+Tags: Career Carmelo Anthony Championships Chris Paul Closer Clutch Crunch Time Dwyane Wade Finisher Hall Of Fame Player John Paxon Kobe Bryant Lebron James May 2012 Playoffs Miami Heat Michael Jordan Postseason Regular Season Rings Robert Horry Shaq Steve Kerr Steve Nash